nftmakerio/Smart-Contract-Revenue-Sharing/README.md

     --out-file unlocking-tx-body.txt
 ```

 A few things to note.
 We are passing in the same datum we hashed for the locking transaction, e.g. `--tx-in-datum-value 12`.
 Another thing to note, we have an extra input UTxO to cover the transaction costs.
-Additionally we are passing in a redeemer of `0`.
+Additionally, we are passing in a redeemer of `0`.
 This is arbitrary, any integer would work here.

-Similar example transactions can be found in the `scripts` folder which is used for testing, as described below.
+Similar example transactions can be found in the `scripts` folder, which is used for testing, as described below.

 ## Testing